omarkohl/rationality-freiburg.de/website/content/posts/closed-meetups/index.md

   open to newcomers.
 Normal meetups open to everyone will keep happening!
 ---

-The meetups are growing and in in the first 2 months of 2024 we are already averaging over 18 people per meetup.
+The meetups are growing and in the first 2 months of 2024 we are already averaging over 18 people per meetup.
 This is fantastic since we love having new people!
 On average there are 2 newcomers at every meetup.